HeyBanditoz/gmecord/README.md

 * `groupMeToken`: Your personal Groupme token.
 This is needed to let Discord mention Groupme users.
 * `botID`: The ID of the Groupme bot.
 Allows for sending messages to Groupme.
 * `channel`: The Discord channel we should listen for messages on.
 * `webAuthenticationEnabled`: If you would like basic HTTP authentication, enable it here.
-It's recommended you set up a reverse proxy (nginx or Apache fit this bill fine) and do authentication there.
+It's recommended you set up a reverse proxy (nginx or Apache fit this bill fine) and instead do authentication there.
 * `username`: The username for web authentication.
 * `password`: The password for web authentication.
 * `botName`: The name of the bot on Groupme, so messages sent from Discord aren't sent back.
 * `groupID`: The ID of the Groupme group.
 This is needed to let Discord mention Groupme users.
+* `port`: The port the webserver that handles incoming Groupme messages listens on.

 ## Builds
 Builds should be posted to [Jenkins.](https://jenkins.banditoz.io/job/gmecord/)